 in rhd_hyd_module.F90, ("rhd roe 1 dimension slope loop 01").
-Category: feature activation.

 When this compiler switch is set, a new extra stabilization mechanism can be activated: If one of the reconstruction methods VanLeer, Superbee, or PP (see Sect.
-5.3.7) is activated, the slope can be reduced (by averaging with the results from a MinMod reconstruction) by setting c_slopered (see Sect.
-5.3.7) to a positive non-zero value.
+5.4.7) is activated, the slope can be reduced (by averaging with the results from a MinMod reconstruction) by setting c_slopered (see Sect.
+5.4.7) to a positive non-zero value.
 This can improve the stability without significantly reducing the effective numerical resolution.
 Switch values:

-- $\circ~0{\rm :}~({\rm default})$ no slope reduction. - $\circ~$ 1: slope reduction in case of expansion wave. - $\circ~$ 2: slope reduction in case of strong density contrast. - IDF:
+- o 0: (default) no slope reduction. - \circ 1: slope reduction in case of expansion wave. - 2: slope reduction in case of strong density contrast. - IDF: